Scenic Train Rides in Michigan

 Themed train rides aboard the Coopersville & Marne Railway include a Bunny Train, the Great Train Robbery, a Pumpkin Train and a Santa Train.
 Caboose and locomotive rides also available.
 The train consists of antique passengers cars, which date from the early part of the last century, travel out into the countryside and through family owned farmlands.
 The 14 mile rail excursions cross over an open deck girder bridge, four creeks and one road bridge before you arrive at the Village of Marne.Directions.

-Narrated 30 minute steam train ride around the Greenfield Village at the Henry Ford Museum departs from the 1859 Smiths Creek depot.
+Narrated 30 minute steam train ride around the Greenfield Village on the Weiser Railroad at the Henry Ford Museum departs from the 1859 Smiths Creek depot.
 Detroit & Lima Northern 4-4-0 #7 operates on the museum grounds.
-Center piece for the museum is one of only two remaining Allegheny types, C&O's 2-6-6-6 locomotive #1601.
+Center piece for the museum is one of only two remaining Allegheny articulated type steam locomotives, the C&O's 2-6-6-6 #1601.
 Built in 1941 and weighing in at 600 tons, this was one of the largest steam-powered locomotives ever built.
 Designed for pulling huge coal trains over the Allegheny mountains of West Virginia, this locomotive could reach speeds of up to 60 miles per hour.
 Also, a reconstructed 19th century roundhouse.
 Amtrak service also stops at the museum.Directions

 The Huckleberry Railroad owns 7 locomotives, the #2 and #464 are the primary locomotives that serve the railroad.
 The Huckleberry Railroad #2, formally known as #152, is a 4-6-0 built in June of 1920 by Baldwin Locomotive Works.
 Built in 1903 for the Denver & Rio Grande Railroad, 2-8-2 #464 operates an 11 car passenger train over the Huckleberry Railroad.
 The forty minute scenic train rides travel through the scenic Genesee Recreation Area.
 Excursions run May through September.